 |Virgin Atlantic Flying Club|

-So in deciding the value of Ultimate Rewards points, we have to decide the value of the points currencies you can transfer to.
-Personally my valuations of these points is as follows:
+In deciding the value of Ultimate Rewards points, we have to decide the value of the points currencies you can transfer to.
+Personally, my valuations of these points are roughly as follows:

 |Ultimate Rewards Transfer Partner||Transfer Ratio||Value Of Points|